Glanders (Burkholderia mallei)

 Diagnosis

-The disease can be diagnosed in the laboratory by testing blood, sputum, urine, or skin sores.
+The disease can be diagnosed in the lab by testing blood, sputum, urine, or skin sores.

 Treatment

 Glanders can be treated with antibiotics.
-Make sure to follow all directions when taking antibiotics to reduce the chance of developing antibiotic-resistant strains.
-For more information about the treatment of glanders, contact your healthcare provider.
+Make sure to follow all directions when taking antibiotics.
+This decreases the chance of developing antibiotic-resistant strains.
+For more information about the treatment of glanders, reach out to your healthcare provider.

 Prevention